-Even air shipping gained popularity very quickly and today we can choose from variety of options to transport our vehicles in the most suitable for us way.
-Modern, safe and convenient.
+Even air shipping gained popularity very quickly and today we can choose from a variety of options to transport our vehicles in the most suitable for us way.
+Modern, safe, and convenient.
 Things we take for granted that have required efforts and innovations to bring the auto transport industry to what it is today.
 Sometimes, however, it can be fun to look back when the vehicle shipping wasn’t as professional as it is these days.

 Many auto dealers were inexperienced in managing vehicle shipping since it wasn’t something they had to do that often before.
-They were faced with too many important questions: how many cars we can ship at once, how much fuel we have to pay, do we need our own car haulers fleet and more.
+They were faced with too many important questions: how many cars we can ship at once, how much fuel we have to pay, do we need our own car haulers fleet, and more.
 Some automakers, however, managed to fit one more topic in the list of duties: the style of the car carriers themselves.
-For many they turned into a whole separate fascination.
+For many, they turned into a whole separate fascination.

 The design and shape of the car carriers served as a piece of marketing itself – it attracted attention, it advertised the auto dealer, and most importantly – it spoke about the character of the auto dealer itself.
 This is why owners of dealerships invested large amounts of time to choose the right make and model of car carrier they wanted to be remembered with.